 Professional Entry-Level Master's Program in Occupational Therapy

-The professional entry-level master’s program is designed for individuals who have received a Bachelor’s degree in another area of study and are interested in pursuing a career in occupational therapy.
-The program duration is just over 2 years, consists of 90 credits, and will prepare students to sit for the national certification examination.
+The program duration is just over 2 years, consists of 90 credits, and prepares you to sit for the national certification examination.

 - A completed Bachelors’ degree with a minimum GPA of 3.0

 - Completion of the following prerequisite coursework with a grade of C or higher:

 - 3 credits of General Biology

 - 3 credits of Developmental Psychology or Human Development across the Life Span